A Geometric Analysis of Small-sized Language Model Hallucinations: Introduction

-\textbf{(i)} We formulate and validate the hypothesis that hallucinated responses arising under conditions of available factual knowledge exhibit, in the embedding space, weaker semantic cohesion than non hallucinated ones---displaying distinctive and stable geometric signatures.
+\bfheading{Contributions} Our key contributions are as follows: \begin{description}[leftmargin=*,noitemsep,topsep=0pt] \item[(i)] We formulate and validate the hypothesis that hallucinated responses arising under conditions of available factual knowledge exhibit, in the embedding space, weaker semantic cohesion than non-hallucinated ones, displaying distinctive and stable geometric signatures.

-\textbf{(ii)} We show that leveraging the above introduced geometric interpretation, it is possible to achieve strong distributional separability between genuine and hallucinated responses.
+\item[(ii)] We introduce \aporia (\emph{Aggregate Prompt-wise Observation Retrieving Instability via Asymmetry}; a framework echoing the Socratic \emph{apor\'{i}a}, the puzzlement-in-contradiction that captures the very phenomenon of hallucination).
+Leveraging the above geometric interpretation, \aporia attains strong distributional separability between genuine and hallucinated responses.

-\textbf{(iii)} We leverage the cited separability to introduce a scalable, geometry-aware label propagation framework which transfers hallucination tagging from a small set of judged responses to large collections of prompt-consistent generations, achieving F1 scores above $90\%$.
+\item[(iii)] We exploit this separability to introduce \aporialp, a scalable, geometry-aware label-propagation framework that transfers hallucination tagging from a small set of judged responses to large collections of prompt-consistent generations, achieving F1 scores above $90\%$.